philmander/ant-jstestrunner/README.md

 #JSTestRunner Ant Task

 Automate Javascript unit tests with Apache Ant.
 The task uses [Phantom JS](http://phantomjs.org/), a headless webkit browser, to open and run html unit test files.
+Any test failures will (optionally) cause a build to fail.

 NB: Currently support is limited to [QUnit](http://docs.jquery.com/Qunit).